When you read it, what came to your mind?

-Let’s see what happens if you invest this surrender value and rest of the premium in mutual fund, while having your life covered for ₹25 Lakhs.
+Let’s see what happens if you invest this surrender value and the rest of the premium in a mutual fund while having your life covered for ₹25 Lakhs.

 In terms of PPF: If we consider the special surrender value, with the paid-up option, it is a close call.